reproducible-agile/reproducible-agile.github.io/initiative.md

 The group composition ensures familiarity with AGILE and RR-expertise in GIScience.
 The meeting will be prepared by online collaborations starting in 2018.

-The first draft of the guidelines will be presented in an one-hour **online webinar** during the workshop.
+The first draft of the guidelines will be presented in an one-hour **online webinar** during the expert meeting.
 All AGILE members are cordially invited to the webinar, which will be recorded and includes time for questions.
 The immediate feedback and comments from a 3-week consultation period after the webinar will be included in the **final draft**, which will be submitted to the AGILE council for consideration.